What Causes Dry Eyes And Can It Be Prevented? | Eye Love Cares

 Symptoms of dry eyes

-Obviously, one of the most prevalent symptoms of dry eyes is having dry eyes.
+Obviously, one of the most prevalent symptoms of dry eyes is having burning eyes that feel like sand paper.
 Other symptoms can signal dry eyes.

 We know that tears keep our eyes lubricated, but what are tears?

-There is a tear film that coats the eye, and this film is known as the precorneal film.
+There is a tear film that coats the eye, and this film is known as the precorneal tear film.
 It has three layers.
 The outermost layer is the lipid layer.
-The lipid layer coats the aqueous layer and prevents them from spilling onto the cheek.
-A special gland produces this lipid.
+The lipid layer coats the aqueous layer and prevents the watery layer from spilling onto the cheeks.
+Special glands, the meibomian glands, produces this lipid.

 The aqueous layer is the next layer of the tear film.
 This promotes the spreading of the tear film.
 Besides spreading the tear film around the eye, it also controls infectious agents from entering the eye.